 We usually consider that renewable energies have three possible uses: generate electricity, heat (or cool) and provide fuel to a vehicle.

-Also in these thermal uses the region has more “freedom of action”, since the electrical and fuel regulation is tightly held by the central national administration.
+Also in these thermal uses the region has more “freedom of action” since the electrical and fuel regulation is tightly held by the central national administration.

-Moreover, regarding energy resources such as solar radiation, biomass and geological characteristics, our region have enough resources for being exploited in thermal uses with reasonably competitive costs.
+Moreover, regarding energy resources such as solar radiation, biomass and geological characteristics, our region has enough resources for being exploited in thermal uses with reasonably competitive costs.
 It can be added the increase of economic activity, rural development and employment by the use of indigenous resources and environmental improvement over the alternative of imported fossil fuels

-In addition to this, there are several elements that have changed in this market from the last years: since the suspension of new buildings to lower prices of renewable technologies through a better understanding of technologies or a better distribution of biofuels or even a possible moderate cost of diesel in the next years.
+In addition to this, several elements have changed in this market from the last years: since the suspension of new buildings to lower prices of renewable technologies through a better understanding of technologies or a better distribution of biofuels or even a possible moderate cost of diesel in the next years.

-Last changes, some transient and other structural, provoke that initiatives promoted by administrations, should be reviewed.
+Last changes, some transient and other structural, provoke that initiatives promoted by administrations should be reviewed.